MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/create-a-simple-starknet-dapp.md

 # Create a simple Starknet dapp

-In this tutorial, you'll learn how to set up a basic dapp that uses `get-starknet` to connect to MetaMask and display the user's wallet address.
+In this tutorial, you'll learn how to set up a React TypeScript dapp that uses the `get-starknet` library to connect to MetaMask and display the user's wallet address.
+You'll also display the balance of an ERC-20 token and perform a token transfer.

 ## Prerequisites